Quantyca/demo-dai-kafka/README.md

     ```

-10. From the same terminal where you started the infrastructure, query the stock and keep it running:
+10. Now, you can start a continuous query over the Ktable representing the stock, for consuming results in real time.
+From terminal n.1, launch the query on the stock table and keep it running:

 	```